Fürstenau and Ortenstein

 (Source and further information: Kathrin Gurtner.
 Fürstenau.
 Stadt in Kleinformat.
 Gesellschaft für Schweizerische Kunstgeschichte, Bern2001; www.fuerstenau.ch)

-Lords von Vaz built the castle Ortenstein in the 13th century.
+Lords von Vaz built the Ortenstein Castle in the 13th century.
 The castle is privately owned nowadays.